bitrise-io/devcenter/_articles/en/steps-and-workflows/steps-and-workflows-index.md

     weight: 9

 ---
 Steps and Workflows are the heart of how Bitrise works.
-A Bitrise build is simply a series of Steps, defined in a Workflow, executed by the Bitrise CLI on our virtual machines (or on your own).
+A Bitrise build is simply a series of Steps, defined in a Workflow, executed by the Bitrise CLI on our virtual machines (or your own).

 A Step contains the code that performs the build task.
 You can configure the inputs and parameters that define the task, and view and reuse the outputs a Step generates.